Transformations

 Transformations schema

-A transformation is represented by a transformation script (SQL, Julia, OpenRefine, Python, R), which you can use to manipulate your data.
+A transformation is represented by a transformation script (SQL, Julia, Python, R), which you can use to manipulate your data.
 To ensure the safety of the data in Storage, a transformation operates in a separate staging Storage created for each transformation.

 When a transformation job runs, it takes the required data from the project Storage and copies them to a temporary staging Storage.
 This process is called input mapping.
 The transformation job then runs the transformation script operating on the staging storage.